alastairrushworth/free-data-science/README.md

 **Key to resource types**

-  - ▶️ = Video or webinar
   - 🎓 = Course
   - 📝 = Tutorial or blog post
   - 📚 = Book or book chapter
+  - ▶️ = Video or webinar
+  - 🎧 = Podcast or audio recording
   - 👥 = Community or user forum
   - 📜 = Journal or technical article
   - 💡 = Cheat sheet